 4. Posting frequency, post types

-Agree on some timelines and rules for posting with your client in the room.
+How often and when to post on social media depends on each individual brand, but it's best to Agree on some timelines and rules for posting with your client in the room.
 Most clients will very much go with their gut feeling on how many posts on each channel feels appropriate, but you should seek to be led by data over time.
 The key metrics here are your reach and average reach per post.

 For example, if you post 10 times a day on Linkedin rather than one, you’d naturally expect your reach to be higher.
 But, if you find posting 10 times a day means your average reach per post is far lower, you may decide you’re better served only posting once or twice a day on Linkedin, and instead having more content ready for future days.